Marie Osmond, 60, Is Ageless In Throwback 1970s Look

-Marie Osmond, 60, debuted a throwback 1970s look in a new Instagram post where she is seen alongside her hairstylist Cody Renegar.
-In a new video The Talk panelist shared with the social media site, she is seen wearing her hair in a modern version of a style made iconic by the most popular pinup of the aforementioned decade, Farrah Fawcett.
+Marie Osmond, 60, revealed a throwback 1970s look in a new Instagram post where she is seen alongside her hairstylist, Cody Renegar.
+In a video The Talk panelist shared with the social media site, she is seen wearing her hair in a modern version of a style made iconic by the most popular pinup of the aforementioned decade, Farrah Fawcett.

 The hot look is achieved by taking sections of hair and flipping them up and away from the face.
 It was also known as a feathered hairstyle, or Farrah’s hair.
 It could also be done by using curls to achieve the same overall look.
-For the style, a woman’s tresses were cut into many different layers and those were fashioned by rolling them around a round brush and holding a hairdryer on them to achieve a maximum flip.
+For the hairdo, a woman’s tresses were cut into many different layers, and those were styled by rolling them around a round brush and holding a hairdryer on them to achieve a maximum flip.
 A curling iron was also used to finish off the look.

-Marie appears decades younger than her actual age in the video, where she stands alongside Cody.
+Marie appeared decades younger than her actual age in the video, where she stood alongside Cody.
+The star wore a floral dress.
+The garment had a black base, and featured shades of white, peach and green for its blooms and leaves.

-In the clip the entertainer spoke about Cody’s appearance on The Talk, sharing with her followers that he would be demonstrating for viewers many different ways they could style their hair that is fun and easy.
-She also encouraged her fans to follow his account on Instagram.
+In the clip, the entertainer spoke about Cody’s appearance on The Talk, sharing with her followers that he would be demonstrating different fun and easy ways viewers could style their hair.
+Osmond also encouraged her fans to follow his account on Instagram.

 The twosome then spoke about Marie’s hair which Cody styled to have some movement.
-He revealed that as a hairstylist, he likes it when a woman’s hair looks like it is moving even when a person is still.
+He revealed that as a hairstylist, he likes it when a woman’s hair looks like it is moving even when she is still.

 View this post on Instagram